Sierra-Alpha/desert/docs/project-report.md

 but from a
 security point of view I wanted to make sure that I knew everything that I had chosen to install and why it was configured as such.
-Below is a list of issues and solutions and as such they have all been implemented in the Dockerfile, the build instructions to Docker to be able to build the same container every time.
+Below is a list of issues and solutions that have all been implemented in the Dockerfile, the build instructions to Docker, to be able to build the same container every time.

 Particular attention was taken to keep the container image as small as possible and to only install what was required to achieve the minimum functionality of a